Events & Resources

 Rising inflation and a potential rate cut ahead will prompt strategy shifts for banks

-Why it matters: A potential rate cut from the Federal Reserve would be the first since December 2024.
+Banking impacts: A potential rate cut from the Federal Reserve would be the first since December 2024.

 • For banks, this could impact their profitability by narrowing the margin between what they pay out in interest on deposits and what they earn on loans.

-A weak labor market and rising inflation also signals a struggling economy, which we have predicted could decrease demand for loans and increase loan defaults for banks.
+A weak labor market and rising inflation also signal a struggling economy, which we have predicted could decrease demand for loans and increase loan defaults for banks.
 A lower interest rate could help to combat these risks.

-Our first take: For customers, this is a double-edged sword.
-On one hand, a rate cut could make borrowing more affordable, potentially lowering the cost of mortgages, auto loans, and credit card debt.
+• On one hand, a rate cut could make borrowing more affordable, potentially lowering the cost of mortgages, auto loans, and credit card debt.
 This could be a much-needed reprieve for households facing rising prices for everyday goods.

-On the other hand, savers would lower the interest they earn on savings accounts and certificates of deposit, and banks trying to offer the most competitive rates will be risking higher deposit costs.
+• On the other hand, savers would lower the interest they earn on savings accounts and certificates of deposit, and banks trying to offer the most competitive rates will be risking higher deposit costs.

 While lower rates might spur some demand for new loans, the primary impact will be a squeeze on banks’ profitability.